aakankshajain/OnlineLibrarySystem/java_technologies_overview/angularJS.md

  For eg : $location, $timeout, $http, $interval<br>

  using $location service we can find out the current url of web page.<br>
- $http can make request to server and get response.<br>
+ $http can make request to server and get response.
+It has methods like .get, .post, .put, .delete etc.<br>
+It returns response which contains properties like .config, .data, .status, .statusText, .headers.
+Data received from response is JSON object.<br>

  For creating custom services  service method is given in module.<br>